 “We wanted to simplify information management for our mobile workers,” said Pelletier.
 “Everything is automated, so users can concentrate on core tasks without worrying about saving specific versions to the right destination or choosing the right delivery method.
 As a bonus, it makes everyday tasks easier for our IT team, too.”

-Ricoh USA mobile workers use Syncplicity for information management almost exclusively.
+Ricoh USA mobile workers use Syncplicity by Axway for information management almost exclusively.
 Adoption rate across the enterprise has reached about 99 percent for the easy-to-use solution.

 “It’s been wildly successful,” said Pelletier.
 “We’ve been able to change worker behaviors without forcing them to change the way they work.”

 In some cases, workers haven’t even had to change devices to perform everyday tasks.
 Users can be on the road and create, manage, edit and move documents with ease all from their laptop, tablet or smartphone.
 They don’t need to toggle between devices, drag and drop files or perform extra steps.
 Information is mobile and accessible—every time.